apatari/art-store/README.md

 # ML Patari Weavings - An Art Showcase

 This repo contains the current draft of a website I am building for my mom Mary Lou Patari in order to boost the online profile for her art.
-ML's work can currently be found at craft fairs, and farmer's markets in the southern Vermont area.
+ML's work can currently be found at craft fairs and farmer's markets in the southern Vermont area.

 ## Structure and Functionality